 Building a relationship is a two-way street.
 Your partner is an active member in your SCI sexual health and should be included in your decisions, thoughts, and feelings.
 Try to build trust with each other and have open dialogues about your relationship

-Wheel Love – A blog written by two women who are married to men in chairs.
+Wheel Love – Blog by two women married to men in chairs.

-The Seven Principles of Making a Marriage Work – A book by John Gottman.
+The Seven Principles of Making a Marriage Work – John Gottman.